JavaScript monorepos with npm workspaces: practical guide

 import { createStore } from '@my-monorepo/core'; // correct

-import { formatDate } from '@my-monorepo/core'; // probably wrong — that's utils
+import { formatDate } from '@my-monorepo/core'; // probably wrong, that belongs in utils

 npm publish --workspaces --access public

-This publishes each workspace that has a `version` bump.
-You can also publish from a specific workspace:
+This publishes each workspace that has a version bump.
+For targeted releases, run publish from a single workspace to avoid updating packages that have not changed:

 npm -w @my-monorepo/core publish